History of the Jews in Slovakia: Early history

 In the 14th century, about 800 Jews lived in Bratislava, the majority of them engaged in commerce and money lending.
 In the early 15th century, a Jewish cemetery was established at Tisinec and was in use until 1892.

 In 1494, a blood libel caused sixteen Jews to be burned at the stake in Trnava, and in 1526, after the Battle of Mohács, Jews were expelled from all major towns.
 In 1529, thirty Jews were burned at the stake in Pezinok.

 In the late 17th century and early 18th century, Jews began to return to their original cities and establish organized communities, though they were barred from many trading industries and often in conflict with non-Jews.
 In 1683, hundreds of Jews from Moravia fled to the Hungarian Kingdom, seeking refuge from Kuruc riots and restrictions on their living imposed in Moravia.
 In 1700, a leading yeshiva was established in Bratislava and recognized by the government.
-Under Joseph II, Jews received many additional civil liberties.
+Under the enlightened absolutism of Joseph II, Jews received many additional civil liberties.

 19th century

 Jewish communities emerged in the late eighteenth century following immigration from Bohemia, Moravia, Austria and Poland.
 The communities were affected by the schism in Hungarian Jewry in the mid-nineteenth century, eventually splitting into Orthodox (the majority), Status Quo, and more liberal Neolog factions.
-Following Jewish emancipation in 1896, many Jews had adopted Hungarian language and customs to advance in society.
+Following Jewish emancipation in 1867, many Jews had adopted Hungarian language and customs to advance in society.
 Many Jews moved to cities and joined the professions; others remained in the countryside, mostly working as artisans, merchants, and shopkeepers.
 Their multilingualism helped them advance in business, but put them in conflict with Slovak nationalism.
 The Slovak Jews were not as integrated as the Jews in Bohemia and Moravia, preferring a traditional lifestyle.
 Traditional religious antisemitism was joined by the stereotypical view of Jews as exploiters of poor Slovaks (economic antisemitism), and a form of "national anti-Semitism" that accused Jews of sympathizing with Hungarian and later Czechoslovak national aims.